Overdose Deaths Outrank Car Crash Fatalities

 Fentanyl is an extremely powerful opioid

 In a report published in December, from 1999 to 2016, approximately 9,000 children and youth died from opioid poisoning.
-Another report by the National Institute on Drug Abuse revealed that in 2017, opioid overdose led to deaths of more than 49,000 people.
+Another report by the National Institute on Drug Abuse revealed that in 2017, opioid overdose led to the deaths of more than 49,000 people.

-In 2015, more than 52,000 people succumbed to the drug overdoses, nearly two-thirds of which were associated with opioids like Percocet, OxyContin, heroin, and fentanyl.
+In 2015, more than 52,000 people succumbed to drug overdoses, nearly two-thirds of which were associated with opioids like Percocet, OxyContin, heroin, and fentanyl.
 Fentanyl is a synthetic opioid that is 80 to 100 times more intense than heroin or cocaine, according to the U.S. Drug Enforcement Agency (DEA).

 Opioid abuse and mental illness are connected

-In many cases, it has been noticed that Mental illness prompts the opioid misuse, and it has also been reported that drug misuse may cause individuals to encounter symptoms of mental illness.
+In many cases, it has been noticed that Mental illness prompts opioid misuse, and it has also been reported that drug misuse may cause individuals to encounter symptoms of mental illness.
 No family should go through this deadly ritual, and no one should die from overdosing on opioids.

 Help at Akua Mind and body